 Sorting algorithms are aplenty with different time and space complexities.
 In your textbooks, you will find that this algorithm has a time complexity of O(n2), that algorithm has a time complexity of O(n), but how you will prove it experimentally?

-In this experiment, we will be generating lists with lengths varying from 1 to 1000 and sort them using bubble sort and built-in function using Python.
+In this experiment, we will be generating lists with lengths varying from 1 to 1000 and sorting them using bubble sort and a built-in function using Python.
 You can use this snippet to evaluate the performance of your sorting algorithm.

 The experimental setup goes as follows

 matplotlib: to plot graphs.
 If matplotlib is not installed, you can install it using